pjssilva/Robot-dance/README.md

 * `target.csv`: a matrix with the maximal amount of infected that is acceptable for each cities (as rows) at each day (as columns).
 The city names should be used as index and consecutive numbers from 1 to `ndays`as column labels.

+After you have all the files in place with the right names, you can run the code with `python run_robot.py` the result will be made available in a file named `results/cmd_res.csv`.
+It has the simulated values for the SEIR variables and the target reproducible number at each day, labeled `rt`, for each city.
+You can also find two pictures that help you quicly visualize the curves `results/cmd_i_res.png` and `results/cmd_rt_new.png`.

 TODO: Add files to describe how desirable is to alternate between any pair of cities (I am using the minimum of the squared populations right now) and to turn off alternation after